AnneKammenhed/annes-spock-game/README.md

 The game is for users who are interested in playing a fun, online game.
 The colour scheme is inspired by star-trek and with good contrast.

 <h2>Features</h2>
-The page cosists of a heading with a game area and a footer.
+The page consists of a header with the logo, a div with the game area and a footer with scores.

-The game area has five interactive symbols that when clicked runs the game.
+The game area has five images that when clicked run the game.

-Underneath the symbols the player choise displays by event listener the image for what the player chose.
-There is a computers choise beside it and it displays the random chiose of the computer.
+Underneath the symbols the player choice displays by event listener the image for what the player chose.
+There is a computers choice beside it and it displays the random chioce of the computer.

 There is a message displaying if you win or the computer wins.